kilianc/shared-git-hooks/README.md

 ## Usage

-Add your scripts to `./hooks` and name them 1:1 as git hooks:
+Add your scripts to `./hooks` and name them 1:1 as git hooks (optional extension allowed):

-    applypatch-msg
+    applypatch-msg.EXT
-    pre-applypatch
+    pre-applypatch.EXT
-    post-applypatch
+    post-applypatch.EXT
-    pre-commit
+    pre-commit.EXT
-    prepare-commit-msg
+    prepare-commit-msg.EXT
-    commit-msg
+    commit-msg.EXT
-    post-commit
+    post-commit.EXT
-    pre-rebase
+    pre-rebase.EXT
-    post-checkout
+    post-checkout.EXT
-    post-merge
+    post-merge.EXT
-    pre-push
+    pre-push.EXT
-    pre-receive
+    pre-receive.EXT
-    update
+    update.EXT
-    post-receive
+    post-receive.EXT
-    post-update
+    post-update.EXT
-    pre-auto-gc
+    pre-auto-gc.EXT
-    post-rewrite
+    post-rewrite.EXT

-A generic script symlinked in `.git/hooks` after `npm install`ing your project, will look for a script with a matching name in `./hooks` and run it.
+A generic script is symlinked in `.git/hooks` when you `npm install` your project.
+The script will look for an executable file with a ~matching name in your `./hooks` and run it if found.

 You can also set a `$GIT_HOOKS_PATH` env var and customize your scripts location.